-When it comes to SEO, keyword research is the bed rock upon which all good optimisation is built.
+When it comes to Search Engine Optimisation, keyword research is the bedrock upon which all good optimisation is built.
 But for many, keyword research can prove tricky and pretty overwhelming, especially if you’re new to the world of online optimisation.

 With so many keyword research methods out there, (and so many keywords!) it can be hard to know where to start.
-But since having an understanding of the keywords you need to target is so integral before mapping out your content marketing and SEO strategy – and even your overall business objective – it’s one area you simply can’t skimp.
-Luckily we’ve got some tools that will make your life a heck of a lot easier.
+But since having an understanding of the keywords you need to target is so integral before mapping out your content marketing plan and SEO strategy – and even your overall marketing objectives – it’s one area you simply can’t skip.
+Luckily we’ve got some tools that will make your life a lot easier.

-In case you’re new to keyword research and SEO in general, it’s good to understand why you want to bother with keyword research in the first place.
-Keyword research is one of the most powerful methods in search marketing, not only helping you target the right phrases for your SEO, but also get an insight into their wants and needs.
+In case you’re new to keyword research and SEO in general, it’s good to understand why you should conduct keyword research in the first place.
+Keyword research is one of the most powerful methods in search marketing, not only helping you target the right phrases for your SEO but also get an insight into your audiences wants and needs.
 Great keyword research simply comes down to clever use of clever tools… and a little bit of clever thinking.
 The first thing to learn is that the search box is your friend!
 As are your customers.

-Understanding the landscape of search around your industry and key topics that you cover mean that you can produce products, services and content that people are actively searching for: answering questions users have, mapping shifts in the market, and predicting future demand.
-Never before has understanding your consumer been so easy, or powerful marketing data such as keyword research data been so readily available – and as technology improves, so does the depth of our understanding.
+Understanding the landscape of search around your industry and key topics that you cover means that you can produce content that people are actively searching for: answering questions users have, mapping shifts in the market, and predicting future demand.
+Understanding consumer trends and behaviour can be a minefield of study but with keywords research, this data is more easily available, as technology improves, so does the depth of our understanding.

 How does keyword research work?